clarejackson/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+  Document Object Model - it is an API for HTML, it is a model of a JS object containing every element in order on the page.

 2. What is an event?

+  It is an action taken on the webpage initiated by the user, either with the mouse or the window itself.

 3. What is an event listener?

+  It is a set function to be initiated when an event action happens on the webpage.

 4. Why would we convert a NodeList into an Array?

+  It is helpful so the data set has access to all of the array methods, not just some.

 5. What is a component?

+  It is a reuseable item that only has to be created once for a website or app.
+It is "made of several parts: HTML, CSS, or JS brought together"

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.